AaronYALai/Machine_Learning_Techniques/README.md

 ### Machine Learning Foundations

 When Can Machines Learn?
-- The Learning Problem
-- Learning to Answer Yes/No
+- The Learning Problem; Learning to Answer Yes/No
 - Types of Learning
 - Feasibility of Learning